Bazzini - Kitchen Nightmares Update - Open or Closed?

 What Happened Next at Cafe 36?

-Barney was offered the Head Chef job.
+Barney was given the job of Head Chef.

-He was replaced by Jorge Flores.
+Pinto was replaced by Jorge Flores.

-Cafe 36 closed on 18 April 2009.
+Cafe 36 closed on 18th April 2009.

-Cafe 36 aired on January 15 2009, the episode was filmed in February 2008 and is Kitchen Nightmares season 2 episode 11.
+The episode was filmed in February 2008 and is Kitchen Nightmares season 2 episode 11.

 Read About More Kitchen Nightmares